devops329/devops/instruction/unitTesting/unitTesting.md

 ![](../serviceTesting/endpointRequests.png)

 This is already done in `jwt-pizza-service` and so you don't need to worry about it, but you should clearly understand the implications of the pattern.
+The `service.js` file creates the Express app and exports it.
+The `index.js` file then uses the app to listen for HTTP requests.
+The `service.test.js` file uses the app to run tests.

 ## Coverage

-Add the Jest config file, `jest.config.json`, so coverage would be turned on.
+Add the Jest config file, `jest.config.json`, so coverage is turned on.

 ```json
 {